frogriguez/CompPhylo2015/README.md

 Computational Phylogenetics 2015
 =======

-This is a repository for code I am working on for [Computational Phylogenetics Spring 2015](https://github.com/jembrown/CompPhylo_Spr2015) with [Jeremy Brown](https://github.com/jembrown) at Louisiana State University.
+This is a repository for the [Computational Phylogenetics Spring 2015](https://github.com/jembrown/CompPhylo_Spr2015) course with [Jeremy Brown](https://github.com/jembrown) at Louisiana State University.
 Geaux Tigers!

 This Week
 -------